(951) 916-1959

 Our experts get rid of fleas, ticks, and other pests using the industry's latest technology and highest standards.
 We have the experience and knowledge needed to identify and solve pest problems and prevent their return.
 To learn more about our flea and tick control services in Riverside, contact Compass Pest Management and speak with one of our helpful professionals!

-How can I prevent fleas & ticks in the future?
+How Can I Prevent Fleas & Ticks in the Future?

 Believe it or not, even homes without pets can end up with a flea or tick problem.
 While pets do make infestations easier, as they are usually preferred hosts for fleas and ticks, these pests may also get onto your property in other ways, including via wildlife passing through your yard.